hanchau/glogging_v3/content/posts/hashing.md

 ## Popular Hash Functions.

-## Hash Map in python  Dictionaries.
+## Hash Map in Python Dictionaries.

 ## Use Cases.